"

 Short Reports

-Informal reports, also known as short reports, are routine documents of two to 10 pages or so in length that focus on one specific topic–such as a recommendation, brief proposal, or progress.
+Short reports, also known as informal reports, are routine documents of two to 10 pages or so in length that focus on one specific topic–such as a recommendation, brief proposal, progress, or other subject that requires more development than would be suitable for a piece of correspondence.
 Such reports can be formatted either as memos or email reports for internal purposes.
 They can also be formatted as letter reports when conveyed outside the organization.
 An email report consists of a report that is composed inside the email message box.
-Both memo and letter reports are usually attached to transmittal email messages for rapid electronic delivery.Ā The video, Guidelines for Writing Short Business Reports (2019), will help with the strategies of writing short reports.
+Both memo and letter reports are usually attached to transmittal email messages for rapid electronic delivery.

 Short Informational Reports